Azure-Samples/semantic-kernel-rag-chat/README.md

 ## Configure your environment
 Before you get started, make sure you have the following additional requirements:
-- An [admin key](https://learn.microsoft.com/en-us/azure/search/search-security-api-keys?tabs=portal-use%2Cportal-find%2Cportal-query#find-existing-keys) for your Azure Cognitive Search service, with semantic search enabled.
+- An instance of the Azure Cognitive Search service, with semantic search enabled.
   - For instructions on setting up an Azure Cognitive Search service instance, click [here](https://learn.microsoft.com/en-us/azure/search/search-create-service-portal).
   - For instructions on enabling semantic search, click [here](https://learn.microsoft.com/en-us/azure/search/semantic-search-overview#enable-semantic-search).

-> TODO: Add instructions for setting the `AZURE_COGNITIVE_SEARCH_APIKEY` and `AZURE_COGNITIVE_SEARCH_ENDPOINT` environment variables.
+- Set the following two environment variables:
+  - `AZURE_COGNITIVE_SEARCH_APIKEY`: an [admin key](https://learn.microsoft.com/en-us/azure/search/search-security-api-keys?tabs=portal-use%2Cportal-find%2Cportal-query#find-existing-keys) to your Azure Cognitive Search service
+  - `AZURE_COGNITIVE_SEARCH_ENDPOINT`: the URL to your Azure Cognitive Search endpoint.

 ## Update the memory store in our Azure Function
 1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`),